MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/webinars.md

 These webinars can help you to learn more about the features and capabilities of Microsoft Cloud App Security.

-To hear about our future webinars and other developments, join the Cloud App Security community at [https://aka.ms/SecurityCommunity](https://aka.ms/SecurityCommunity).
+To hear about our future webinars and other developments, [join the Cloud App Security community](https://aka.ms/SecurityCommunity).

 ## On-Demand webinars